yasuhiroinoue/Gemini_Discordbot_VertexAI/README.md

 ## Gemini Discord Bot Using Google VertexAI

 ## Introduction
-This project is a Discord Bot that utilizes Google VertexAI to call upon Gemini Pro for generating text based on user messages, including various file formats like images, PDFs, movies, and audio files.
+This project is a Discord Bot that utilizes Google VertexAI to call upon Gemini Pro for generating text based on user messages, including various file formats like images, PDFs, video, and audio files.
 It's designed to enhance Discord servers by providing AI-powered responses and content.

 This bot can also process text files exceeding Discord's message length limit, making it ideal for questions about source code or other lengthy texts.